mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

  * IT more than ever is at heart of business success.
 IT people that understand this transforms businesses.
 Seat at the table
  * IT has a greater amount of power and influence than before.
 New business models can be developed through leveraging technology.
 Teams should act like commercially and be business (domain) focused.
  * Avoid software being what developers understand from the business - developers ARE the business.
+ * Your job is to Remove blockers from business value throughput

 ## Collaborate on the direction for a solution